 If you have found yourself in the unfortunate position of being a victim of an arson attack, your very first thoughts will most likely not be regarding the cleaning up and restoration of the property in question.
 The emotional, and sometimes physical impact that an arson attack can have on victims is devastating, and understandably takes precedence.

 In this blog post, we aim to provide guidance and tips as well as links to useful resources that can assist you and anyone else with recovering from an arson attack.
-Because we specialise in damage restoration and hygiene, our focus will be more on the physical damage to a property and the restoration process.
+Because we specialise in fire damage restoration and hygiene, our focus will be more on the physical damage to a property and the restoration process.
 But we will cover the emotional and mental recovery of experiencing an arson attack first.

 The emotional road to recovering from an arson attack